- What is Hadoop?

 Applications developed using Hadoop are operated on large data sets spread across groups of commodity computers.
 Commodity computers are affordable and are available widely.
 These are chiefly beneficial for obtaining greater computational power at a low cost.

 In Hadoop, data resides in a distributed file system, which is known as a Hadoop Distributed File system, which is quite similar to data residing in a local file system of a personal computer system.
-The processing model is devised on the concept of ‘Data Locality’, where computational logic is sent to cluster nodes(server) containing data.
+The processing model is devised on the concept of ‘Data Locality’, where computational logic is sent to cluster nodes(servers) containing data.
 This computational logic is a consolidated variant of a program written in a high-level language like Java.
 Such a program processes data stored in Hadoop HDFS.

 Architecture of Hadoop